-The instrument cluster on an Indian Chief, Indian Springfield or Indian Vintage is made up of a speedometer (1), indicator lamps (2) and Multi-Function Display (3).
+The instrument cluster on an Indian Springfield, Indian Vintage or model year 2020 and older Chief is made up of a speedometer (1), indicator lamps (2) and Multi-Function Display (3).

 The following indicator lamps can be found on the instrument cluster.

 |An amber lamp means cruise control is enabled but not set.
 When flashing a cruise control-related fault exists.
 A green lamp means the cruise control is set to the desired speed.
 Read the safety and operating procedures found in your Owner's Manual before using cruise control.

 |One arrow flashes when the corresponding turn signal is activated.
 Both arrows flash when the hazard signal is activated.
 If there is a problem in the signal system, the lamps will flash at twice the normal rate.

 |When standard mode is selected, the speed displays in miles per hour.
 When metric mode is selected, speed displays in kilometers per hour.

 |The headlight switch is set to high beam.
 This indicator will flash if there is a problem with the low or high beam light.

 |The transmission is in neutral and the power switch is ON.

 |This lamp illuminates when approximately 1 gallon (3.8 liters) of fuel remains in the fuel tank.
 The LCD display will switch into a Low Fuel Mileage Counter Mode to provide the rider with mileage tracking from the time the indicator was activated.

 |The sidestand light will turn on anytime the sidestand is down.